Vinayak14b/API-Usage-Billing-System/README.md

 ## Business Case

-The EB Billing System addresses inefficiencies and complexities associated with manual billing processes.
+The API Usage Billing System addresses inefficiencies and complexities associated with manual billing processes.
 By automating bill generation and payment collection, the system reduces operational costs, minimizes errors, and enhances customer satisfaction.
 The integration with Razorpay ensures secure and convenient payment options, making it easier for users to pay their bills on time.

 ---